Davide Moscardelli: Chievo

 In August 2010, he was sold to Serie A side Chievo after Chievo failed to sign Riccardo Meggiorini and Matteo Ardemagni to partner with their flagship striker Sergio Pellissier.
 Chievo had released forwards Erjon Bogdani and Elvis Abbruscato; only Pablo Granoche and Marcos de Paula were available.
 Piacenza also re-signed Daniele Cacia, made Moscardelli's starting place became uncertain.
 As part of the deal, Chievo loaned Alessandro Sbaffo (with a pre-set price to buy) and Cesare Rickler to the Emilia–Romagna; Chievo did not announce the contract length of the player.

 Moscardelli made a good start in his second spells with the Veneto side.
 He scored on his Serie A debut, a 2–1 win against Catania on 29 August 2010.
 In the next match, He scored a goal in an away match that won Genoa 3–1.
-However, he soon shared the starting place with Cyril Thereau, another forward, except the absent of Pellissier.
+However, he soon shared the starting place with Cyril Thereau, another forward, except the absence of Pellissier.
 They became partner on the front when Pellissier was absent.

 As he made his Serie A debut, his former clubs claimed Chievo to pay a special training compensation called "Premio alla carriera", but Chievo refused, however FIGC awarded Maccarese €54,000 (3 seasons), San Cesareo €36,000 (2 seasons) and Romulea €18,000 (1 season).
 In July 2011 he extended his contract to 30 June 2013.